davidtwco/rfcs/text/0000-build-std.md

 > [!NOTE]
 >
 > Inspired by the concept of [opaque dependencies][Opaque dependencies], the
-> dependencies of the standard library crates are entirely opaque to the user,
+> standard library is resolved differently to other dependencies:
-> who cannot control compilation any of the dependencies of the `core`, `alloc`
-> or `std` standard library crates individually.
 >
-> The lockfile included in the standard library source will be used when
+> - The lockfile included in the standard library source will be used when
 >   resolving the standard library's dependencies ([?][rationale-lockfile]).
+> - The dependencies of the standard library crates are entirely opaque to the
+>   user.
+A different semver-compatible version of standard library
+>   dependencies can exist in the user's resolve, and the user cannot control
+>   compilation any of the dependencies of the `core`, `alloc`  or `std`
+>   standard library crates individually.
+> - The profile defined in the standard library will be used (see [profiles]).
 >
+> Cargo will resolve an opaque dependency like the standard library separately,
+> and will load its workspace and perform that part of the resolve in it.
+The
+> roots for the resolve consist of the unified set of packages that any crate in
+> the dependency graph has a explicit dependency on and those which Cargo infers
+> a direct dependency on, including `test` when appropriate.
+The resolver will
+> add relevant dependencies on these root crates for crates in the "parent"
+> resolve.
+>
+> rustc loads panic runtimes in a different way to most dependencies, and
+> without looking in the sysroot they will fail to load correctly unless passed
+> in with `--extern`. rustc will need to be patched to be able to load panic
+> runtimes from `-L dependency=` paths in line with other transitive
+> dependencies.
+>
 > The standard library will always be a non-incremental build
 > ([?][rationale-incremental]), with no `depinfo` produced, and only a `rlib`
 > produced (no `dylib`) ([?][rationale-no-dylib]).
 It will be built into the
 > `target` directory of the crate or workspace like any other dependency.

-> [!NOTE]
->
-> A key detail in build-std is the contract between rustc and Cargo that must be
-> upheld when Cargo is providing standard library dependencies:
->
-> rustc only requires that `--extern noprelude:std=path/to/std.lib`,
-> `--extern noprelude:alloc=path/to/alloc.lib` and
-> `--extern noprelude:core=path/to/core.lib` be passed, assuming all three
-> crates are required.
-No other `--extern` flags are required.
->
-> `--extern noprelude:alloc=path/to/alloc.lib` and
-> `--extern noprelude:core=path/to/core.lib` are only required in addition to
-> `--extern noprelude:std=path/to/std.lib` so that writing `extern crate alloc`
-> or `extern crate core` works as it does with the pre-built standard library
-> from the sysroot.
->
-> rustc will find any dependencies of these crates first from the paths provided
-> with `-L dependency=` and then from the sysroot. rustc will attempt to load
-> some crates like `compiler_builtins` and `panic_unwind` itself.
->
-> rustc will need patched to be able to load `panic_unwind` from
-> `-L dependency=` paths.
->
-> Cargo will load the sysroot crate in the standard library and perform the
-> resolve on that workspace with the packages that the user has a explicit
-> dependency on and those which require `--extern` to be passed explicitly.

 The host pre-built standard library will always be used for procedural macros and build scripts ([?][rationale-sysroot-for-host-deps]).
 Artifact dependencies